rsundqvist/time-split-app/CONTRIBUTING.md

 # Contributing <!-- omit in toc -->

-First of all, thank you for using and contributing to `time-fold-explorer`!
+First of all, thank you for using and contributing to `time-split-app`!
 Any and all contributions are welcome.

 ## Creating issues
-Issues are tracked on [GitHub](https://github.com/rsundqvist/time-fold-explorer/issues).
+Issues are tracked on [GitHub](https://github.com/rsundqvist/time-split-app/issues).
 Issue reports are appreciated, but please use a succinct title and add relevant tags.
 Please include a [**Minimal reproducible example**][minimal-reproducible-example] if reporting an issue, or sample snippet if requesting a new feature or change